ananyas07/pomodoro-timer/README.md

 🚀 VERSION 1
 - Initial implementation of the Pomodoro Timer.
 - Contains the raw development code and the first working prototype.
-- I found that when i first ran it the pause feature wasnt working

 🚀 VERSION 2
 - Improved and refined version of the project.